StephanStu/CloudDevOpsEngineerNanodegreeProgram_DeployHighAvailabilityWebAppUsingCloudFormation/README.md

 A user is needed which has rights _arn:aws:iam::aws:policy/AdministratorAccess_.
 The AWS CLI has to be configured with this user first.
 Then on MAC-OS or Linux create the infrastructure by

-$ ./create.sh <Name of the stack> infrastructure.yml parameters.json
+$ ./create.sh test infrastructure.yml parameters.json

-The creation of the stack will take some time.
+The creation of the stack will take some time. test can be replaced by another name for the stack.
 Note: Instances will be created in AvailabilityZone _!Select [ 0, !GetAZs '' ]_ - in the author's account this creates servers in Ireland.
 This can be observed in the console.
 The response of the AWS CLI reads as follows:

 {

     "StackId": "arn:aws:cloudformation:eu-west-1:793553224113:stack/test/2693bcc0-8d5e-11ea-bd6c-0609694b6370"

 }

 ![creation_of_stack](creation_of_stack.png)